MappingKat/SunlightMtnRetail/README.md

 * Phase 2: Predictive Modeling and Customer Segmentation (Upcoming)
 * Phase 3: Implementation and Evaluation (Upcoming)

-## Team

-* Bard (Large Language Model) - Data analysis and insights generation.
-* [Your Name/Other Team Members] - Project management and domain expertise.

 This project demonstrates the power of data analysis in optimizing business operations.
 By cleaning, analyzing, and interpreting Sunlight Ski and Bike's product data, we aim to provide actionable insights that will lead to increased efficiency, stronger sales, and a more personalized customer experience.